Azure/c-pal/linux/devdoc/completion_port_linux_requirements.md

     ON_COMPLETION_PORT_EVENT_COMPLETE, event_callback, void*, event_callback_ctx);
 ```

-`completion_port_add` adds an ingress item to the post queue for epoll signaling
+`completion_port_add` adds an ingress item to the post queue for epoll signaling.

 If `completion_port` is `NULL`, `completion_port_add` shall return a non-NULL value.